hawk2012/atol_installer/README.md

 # ATOL drivers installer
-This script is designed to install or remove the ATOL KKM software packages on Debian and Ubuntu Linux operating systems.
+This script is intended to install or remove the ATOL KKM software packages on Debian and Ubuntu Linux operating systems.

 It provides the user with a menu for choosing actions: installing a package for the AMD64 or i386 architecture, deleting a package for one of these architectures, or exiting the program.